 While no one professional will have all the insights into the impact of the trauma on your life, a well-rounded care team will include different professionals who can look at the situation from a variety of viewpoints and work together to provide solutions and support.
 Here are just a few examples of professionals to consider adding to your care team.

-Primary Doctor/ Specialists: Your primary physician is going to be your home base of care and will make recommendations on specialists you need to see as well.
+Primary Doctor: Your primary physician is going to be your home base of care and will refer you to specialists as well.
 Your primary doctor should be someone you can have a candid conversation with and trust.
 If you don’t feel supported or listened to by your doctor, get a new doctor.
 Just because they’ve been your primary doctor for everyday needs doesn’t necessarily mean they are the best fit for handling your particular health crisis.
 Share your concerns and goals and make sure they are a positive influence in your care.

-Professional Care Manager: An RN or MSW Care Manager is a vital leader of any care team and acts as an advocate for the family and a liaison between the many other professionals involved.
+Professional Care Manager: An RN (Registered Nurse) or MSW (Master's in Social Work) Care Manager is a vital leader of any care team and acts as an advocate for the family and a liaison between the many other professionals involved.
 A health crisis can send families into the healthcare maze with little more than a strategy of trial and error.
-Both within the hospital walls and in the transition home, it can be frightening for loved ones to navigate the onslaught of decisions, immediate and long-term care needs, medications, therapy and follow-up appointments, home modifications, etc. Regardless of the type of crisis, the learning curve is always steep.
+Both in the setting hospital walls and during the transition home, it can be frightening for loved-ones to face the onslaught of decisions concerning immediate and long-term care needs, medications, therapy and follow-up appointments, home modifications, etc. Regardless of the type of crisis, the learning curve is always steep.
 A Professional Care Manager specializes in the care of aging and vulnerable adults.
 As experts, they are able to provide a care assessment of the individual and their home and create and manage a plan of care to help them transition and live safely with a high quality of life.

-In-Home Caregiver: For families, deciding how to meet the immediate and long-term care needs of their loved one after a crisis can be the most crucial and difficult decision they make.
-Can their loved one live alone?
+In-Home Caregiver: For families, deciding how to meet the immediate and long-term care needs of their loved-one can be the most crucial and difficult decision they make.
+Can they live alone?
 Will the family be able to provide care?
-Often care facilities are thought of as solutions for care after severe trauma or in the end-stages of a chronic illness, but care within the home is a real possibility with the right team of professional in-home caregivers.
-As certified or registered nursing assistants they are able to balance safety and independence while providing the everyday care and activity assistance needed to support daily life.
+Often care facilities are thought of as solutions for care after severe trauma or in the end-stages of a chronic illness, but care within the home is a real possibility with the right team of professional caregivers.
+As Certified Nursing Assistants they are able to balance safety and independence, while providing the everyday care and activity assistance needed to support daily living.
 In Washington State, nurse delegation allows in-home caregivers to carry out more complicated care tasks as well such as catheter or feeding tube care, administering medications, or wound care.
 Be sure to choose a licensed and bonded home care agency when looking for in-home care options.

 Mental Health Counselor: For individuals and family, a trauma can bring with it a significant amount of loss.
 According to Emilie E. Godwin, PhD, LPC, MFT, “Many survivors talk about being a different person before and after the injury.
 And many caregivers feel that way too.
 They’re taking on new roles, new responsibilities.
 And so the two people that are in a relationship after a brain injury are not really the same two people that were in the relationship before brain injury.”
 Getting mental health counseling from a professional that understands the dynamics of ambiguous loss after a trauma can help families and individuals process and grieve their current and future losses.

 Family & Friends: A crisis that changes a loved one overnight is disorienting and devastating for both family and friends.
 Even those who have close relationships often don’t know quite how to act, what to say, or how to help and show support.
 Part of staying connected to family, friends, and a community may mean educating them on the impacts and process of recovery as well as helping them engage in the grieving process.
-During a crisis it is natural to move into a pared down survival mode and we can run the risk of self-isolation, especially when the chaos stretches on for long periods of time.
-Make sure you include current family and friends in your care team and find others who have gone through similar challenges who can help you remain connected as you find life after trauma.
+During a crisis it is natural to go into survival mode and with that, we can run the risk of self-isolation, especially when the chaos stretches over long periods of time.
+Make sure you include current family and friends in your care team and find others who have gone through similar challenges.
+They can help you remain connected and balanced as you find life after a trauma.

 If your family is going through a medical crisis, your care team starts with Sound Options.
-Our RN and MSW Care Managers and in-home caregivers collaborate to coordinate and provide holistic care.
+Our RN and MSW Care Managers and in-home caregivers collaborate to coordinate and provide all facets of care.
 Start getting the guidance you need with a 1-hour consult with a registered nurse or master of social work.
 800.628.7649.